promised-ai/redpoll-website/content/blog/otacon-genomics.md

 "Defense AI" elicits images of satellite imagery overlaid with markers indicating the positions and movements of aircraft, troops, and supplies.
 Of War Games.
 So why is it that we're using plant breeding as an internal test bed to develop the AI we're building for DARPA?

-In this post I'll discuss DARPA's SAIL-ON program, under which we're developing the OTACON platform, and discuss how plant breeding wrestles with all and more of the problems SAIL-ON hopes to address.
+In this post I'll discuss [DARPA's SAIL-ON program](https://www.darpa.mil/news-events/2019-02-14), under which we're developing the OTACON platform, and discuss how plant breeding wrestles with all and more of the problems SAIL-ON hopes to address.

 # The SAIL-ON Program

 Along with our colleagues at Rutgers, we're developing AI for DARPA under the SAIL-ON program.
 The stated objective of the SAIL-ON program is to make learning machines that are more robust to different types of *novelty* in the world.
+According to DARPA ([source](https://www.darpa.mil/news-events/2019-02-14)):

+> For AI systems to effectively partner with humans across a spectrum of military applications, intelligent machines need to graduate from closed-world problem solving within confined boundaries to open-world challenges characterized by fluid and novel situations.

 Novelty takes many forms.

 There are single odd examples.
 Say an image classifier trained to classify images of fruits receives an image of a toad.
 How will the machine react?
 A machine that knows only fruits, may pick up on the green bumpy skin and may, with high certainty, classify the toad as an avocado.
 What we would like the machine to do is to recognize the toad's weirdness and react to it.
 Perhaps by discarding the example, creating a new class of item around that example, or by asking a human for help.
 Recognizing novel examples is especially important for preventing attacks.
-An attacker may make changes to an image that are imperceptible to a human, but that change the classifier results dramatically (such as attacks can do things like cause a machine to read a *stop* sign as *speed limit 45* signs [FIXME: link]).
+An attacker may make changes to an image that are imperceptible to a human, but that change the classifier results dramatically (such as attacks can do things like [cause a machine to read a *stop* sign as *speed limit 45* signs](https://arxiv.org/abs/1707.08945)).

 Novelty may arise from changes in the way the world is represented or in the dynamics of the world.
 When a person learns to play go, they typically learn on a small 9-by-9 board, and then eventually move up to a standard 19-by-19 board.
-A machine would have to learn 9-by-9 and 19-by-19 go as separate games; it could not transfer its knowledge from one board to the other.
+A machine would have to learn 9-by-9 and 19-by-19 go as separate games; it could not transfer its knowledge from one board size to another.
 Or what if you decide to keep score differently in the middle of the game, or a third player joins in?
 Again, these are novel situations that a human can handle with ease, but that a machine must be retrained to do.

 ## Sources of novelty